/schools/campus-tours

 Q: Can I customize the tour to match my school's brand?

-A: Absolutely.
-Many platforms give you the ability to customize your app with your school's colors, branding, and messaging throughout.
+A: Yes.
+With Guidebook you can fully customize your app with your school's colors, branding, and messaging throughout, without ever writing a line of code.

 Q: How does GPS navigation work within the app?